tacoinfra/kiln/docs/distros/ubuntu.md

 # Ubuntu Distribution

-Obsidian Systems packaged Kiln releases as a .deb file, which can be found at https://gitlab.com/obsidian.systems/kiln/-/releases beginning with v0.5.1.
+Oxhead Alpha packaged Kiln releases as a .deb file, which can be found at https://gitlab.com/tezos-kiln/kiln/-/releases beginning with v0.5.1.
 Those packages has been tested on Ubuntu only.

 To get started: